tormath1/sysext-tutorial/hands-on-2/README.md

 We will now setup a Flatcar Container Linux virtual machine.

-If you are attending KubeCon London, you can create a Flatcar virtual machine using the command `launch_flatcar`:
+You can create a Flatcar virtual machine using the command `launch_flatcar`:

 ```
 labuserX@sysext-lab:~$ launch_flatcar